openvinotoolkit/datumaro/site/content/en/docs/formats/kitti.md

 datum export -p project -f cityscapes -- --save-images
 ```

 ### Example 2.
-How to create custom KITTI-like dataset
+How to create a custom KITTI-like dataset

 ```python
 import numpy as np